Accreditation Against Limited Adversarial Noise: Problem Setting of This Paper

 A CPTP list will \underline{fit} many different circuits and for any execution of a circuit there exists a CPTP list that both fits the circuit and accurately represents the error occurring in the circuit.
 I refer to this as the CPTP list \underline{determining the error} occurring in a circuit execution.

 For an example of a CPTP list fitting a circuit and then determining the error in a circuit execution, see Fig.~\ref{fig:CPTPDefiningErrorExample}.

 \end{definition} \begin{Note} For any set of circuits within the same redaction class, if a given CPTP list fits one of them, it fits all of them. \end{Note} An important feature about CPTP lists and the circuits they fit is mentioned in Lemma~\ref{lem:errorDeteredByCPTPList}.
-Proof is omitted as Lemma~\ref{lem:errorDeteredByCPTPList} follows from the above discussion. \begin{lemma} The error in a circuit execution is entirely determined by the CPTP list used to describe its error\footnote{And -- potentially -- the outcomes of any stochastic processes in the application of the error it describes.}. \end{lemma} A key metric of error occurring in a circuit execution is defined in Def.~\ref{def:probOfError}, which allows for a useful quantification of the effect of the error. \begin{definition} For any execution of a circuit afflicted by only stochastic Pauli error, the \underline{probability of error} of that execution is the probability that the execution does not provide a sample from the same probability distribution that executing the circuit as intended (i.e. with no error applied) would.
+Proof is omitted as Lemma~\ref{lem:errorDeteredByCPTPList} follows from the above discussion. \begin{lemma} The error in a circuit execution is entirely determined by the CPTP list used to describe its error\footnote{And -- potentially -- the outcomes of any stochastic processes in the application of the error it describes.}. \end{lemma} A key metric of error occurring in a circuit execution is defined in Def.~\ref{def:probOfError}, which allows for a useful quantification of the effect of the error. \begin{definition} For any execution of a circuit afflicted by only stochastic Pauli error, the \underline{probability of error} of that execution is the probability that \emph{any} Pauli gate is erroneously applied at \emph{any} point in the execution by an error channel.
 I.e. it is the probability that none of the stochastic Pauli error channels in the circuit execution apply a Pauli gate.
-For example, if, for all density matrices, $\rho$: